Rajdeep2000/Synergy-squad/README.md

 ### The issue we are hoping to solve

 It is estimated that around 17 percent of total global food production is wasted in households.
+In a world where an estimated one in three people do not have access to adequate food this is a huge waste and it also impact the environment as this is also a major source of greenshouse gas emissions.
 Our project aims to reduce this food wastage at the household by promoting responsible consumption and community collaboration.

 ### How our technology solution can help

-Our solution enables users to track food inventory, recieve expiry notification and share surplus item within community.
+Our solution enables users to track food inventory, recieve expiry notification and share surplus item within community thereby reducing the chances of good food going bad.

 ### Our idea